PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

 An interesting but unfortunate fact is that $p_0 = 1$ is a fixed point of the density evolution equation.
 Thus, one cannot use \eqref{eq:density} at the outset to follow the evolution of $p_j$, and to argue that it goes close to $0$, since $p_j$ can get stuck at $1$.
 To use Equation \eqref{eq:density}, we need a more careful characterization of the first two steps of the algorithm that form the giant component.
-At the first iteration, all the balls in singleton bins are found.
-Therefore, no giant component is yet formed; thus, $p_1 =1$.
-At the second iteration, the giant component is formed by coloring the balls in doubleton bins having both balls in singleton bins found in step $1$.
-After the giant component is formed in the second iteration, the probability that a randomly chosen ball is part of the giant component is $p_2$.
-If one can show that $p_2$ is small enough such that after a fixed number of iterations $p_j$ gets close to $0$, then concentration bounds can be used to show that the number of balls not being in the giant component is indeed highly concentrated around its mean after $\ell$ iterations, $K p_\ell$.
-In Lemma \ref{lem:unstable}, we show that if $p_2 = 1- \delta$ for some constant $0 < \delta < 1$ independent of $K$, $p_j$ gets close to $0$ after a constant number of iterations.
+At the first iteration, all the (active) left nodes that are connected to at least one singleton right node are found.
+Since the relative phase of these signal components is not known, no giant component is formed yet; thus, $p_1 =1$.
+At the second iteration, the giant component is formed by merging the colors of left nodes in strong doubletons.
+Recall that a strong doubleton right node is a right node that is connected to two colored left nodes.
+After the giant component is formed in the second iteration, the probability that a randomly chosen left node is not part of the giant component is $p_2$.
+If one can show that $p_2$ is small enough such that after a fixed number of iterations $p_j$ gets close to $0$, then concentration bounds can be used to show that the number of left nodes not being in the giant component is indeed highly concentrated around its mean after $\ell$ iterations, that is $K p_\ell$.
+In Lemma \ref{lem:unstable}, we show that if $p_2 = 1- \delta$ for some arbitrary constant $0 < \delta < 1$ independent of $K$, $p_j$ gets close to $0$ after a constant number of iterations.
 Clearly $p_2 = 1 - \delta$ if there exists a giant component of size linear in $K$ after the second step.
+In Lemma \ref{lem:giant}, we find the condition for left-regular bipartite graph under which a linear size giant component will be formed after the second step of the algorithm.